Exabyte-io/documentation/docs/materials/characteristic-properties.md

 <!-- TODO by MH -->

-What is a characteristic property and list of characteristic properties that we support
+What is a characteristic property?
+List of characteristic properties that we support at current.